bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 Like Mars Edit, Safari resolves `podfeet.com` to an IP address and sends an HTTPS request for the new article to that IP.
 Again, that will be a CloudFlare server.
 After the requests passes all CloudFlare's security checks, the CloudFlare server will check its cache to see if it already has a copy of the article saved.
 This is a new article that hasn't been viewed yet, so it won't.

 Like before, the CloudFlare server will relay the request to Allison's server where NGINX will handle it.
-NGINX will again pass the request to PHP-FPM which will execute the Wordpress code, including the code for Allison's theme and the various plugins she has installed to generate the HTML code for the rendered article.
+NGINX will again pass the request to PHP-FPM which will execute the WordPress code, including the code for Allison's theme and the various plugins she has installed to generate the HTML code for the rendered article.
 PHP-FPM will pass that HTML back to NGINX which will pass it back to the CloudFlare server, **which will cache it**, before finally passing it back to Safari.

 When Safari receives the HTML it will include references to the files Allison attached to the article, so Safari will make further requests to get those files too.
 Let's assume these files are images (they almost always are), so Safari will ask the CloudFlare servers for each image.
 We'll just follow the first of those requests.

 Again, the CloudFlare server will check its cache, but again, since this is a new content that has not been viewed yet, it won't find a cached copy, so it will again relay the request to Allison's server.
-NGNIX receives the request, but since this is a request for an image file, it doesn't need any help, so it simply fetches the image from the Wordpress uploads folder, passes it back to the CloudFlare server, **which caches it**, before passing it back to Safari which display it.
+NGNIX receives the request, but since this is a request for an image file, it doesn't need any help, so it simply fetches the image from the WordPress uploads folder, passes it back to the CloudFlare server, **which caches it**, before passing it back to Safari which display it.

 ### Part 3 — The Second Reader